 Santa Claus was closely associated with Christmas since the early years of celebration; even known to be called “Old Father Christmas.”
 His legend turned into folklore.
 There are a lot of the associations that stayed in modern culture like mischievous helpers looking out for who was naughty or nice, being on top of rooftops and carrying a tall staff.
 His appearance was to be similar to the Old English God Woden, the leader of the Wild Hunt with their long beard and old age.

 The use of red in Christmas continued with the commercialization of the holiday.
 More elements related to Christmas like garlands, hollies, ornaments, lights, wrapping paper, ribbons, velour, toys, plushes and the media constantly using the colour, red will never fade away from Christmas.
-Depending on how Christmas is interrupted red can be for whatever need to connect you to the holiday.
+Depending on how Christmas is interrupted, red can be for whatever you need it to be to connect you to the holiday season and spirit.